Nickel-O-Zone

 Nickel-O-Zone was a one-hour programming block on the American cable television network Nickelodeon, geared toward older (preteen to teen) audiences, that ran from August 31, 1998 – 2000.
 It was aired on Sunday-Friday 8p and ended at 9p.
 ET.

-Nickel-O-Zone line-ups

-The following in the section below are the shows aired during Nickel-O-Zone for the year listed.
-Although these are the standard shows aired, some days would see variation in the Nickel-O-Zone line-up.

 Programming

 This is a list of all programming on Nickel-O-Zone and their time slots that were aired around August 31, 1998 - 2000.